cmunozr/2025_I_comparative_metrics/experiments_log/experiments.md

 ### September 30, 2025
 #### Creating Model `fbs_M003`thin 1000 and samples 1000

-line 1248 add a chunck to calculate the centroid of each biotope and saved in $l2_xy$ object, and line 1330 in S01 adds the coordinates of each biotope as covariate in XData using $cbind(l2_xy)$.
+line 1248 add a chunck to calculate the centroid of each biotope and saved in `l2_xy` object, and line 1330 in S01 adds the coordinates of each biotope as covariate in XData using `cbind(l2_xy)`.
 Model running in Kingma.

 ### October 02, 2025
 #### Creating Model `fbs_M004`thin 1000 and samples 1000

 Elevation model was found in https://paituli.csc.fi/download.html but downloaded from the index https://www.nic.funet.fi/index/geodata/mml/dem10m/2019/.
 After extract and aggregation, now elevation is inside the pre-processed covariates.
 In that way elevation_mean is calculated automatically and added to the pool of covariates to use in XData.
-If you want to turn off elevation_mean as covariates just remove it in the line 1260 when $creating predictor_data$ object of the same script.
+If you want to turn off elevation_mean as covariates just remove it in the line 1260 when `creating predictor_data` object of the same script.
 Model running in Orwell.